 The Mellanox or QLogic (Intel True Scale) OFED stacks are installed and configured by Bright Cluster Manager in an identical way as far as the administrator is concerned.
-In this section (section 7.6.2):
+In this section (section 7.6.2): <vendor-ofedVersion>

-<vendor-ofedVersion>

-- for the Mellanox stacks: - mlnx-ofed22 for the Mellanox version 2.2 stack - mlnx-ofed23 for the Mellanox version 2.3 stack - mlnx-ofed24 for the Mellanox version 2.4 stack - mlnx-ofed30 for the Mellanox version 3.0 stack - mlnx-ofed31 for the Mellanox version 3.1 stack for the QLogic (Intel True Scale) stack, qlgc-ofed is used as the substitution.
+- for the QLogic (Intel True Scale) stack, intel-truescale-ofed is used as the substitution. - for the Mellanox stacks, the substitutions are: - mlnx-ofed22 for the Mellanox version 2.2 stack - mlnx-ofed23 for the Mellanox version 2.3 stack - mlnx-ofed24 for the Mellanox version 2.4 stack - mlnx-ofed30 for the Mellanox version 3.0 stack - mlnx-ofed31 for the Mellanox version 3.1 stack - mlnx-ofed32 for the Mellanox version 3.2 stack - mlnx-ofed33 for the Mellanox version 3.3 stack means that the installation of the Bright Computing OFED package is executed with one of these corresponding yum install commands: